a new mixed-use creative quarter reinstating the Chelsea Creek, creating a new focal point for the community

 The site sits exactly where the creek meets this victorian grid of streets.

-The creek is a hidden opportunity lying within the dense development of the area, to root new buildings within a sense of place.
+Today the creek is a hidden opportunity within the dense development of the area, to root new buildings within a sense of place, and to make a meaningful connection with the natural environment.

 After all, the Thames is the reason London is here.